To learn how to add a waterfall chart to a board or worksheet, see how to add a chart card to a board and add a chart card to a worksheet.

 Unlike bar or column charts, waterfall charts display positive and negative values side by side.
 This layout means waterfall charts enable you to easily compare positive and negative changes at a glance.

-Note that if a Waterfall chart uses percentage values, and the end total is a partial sum of the line items preceding it, no total is displayed in the Waterfall chart.
+Note: If a Waterfall chart uses percentage values, and the end total is a partial sum of the line items preceding it, no total is displayed in the Waterfall chart.

 What can I use waterfall charts for?

-- the Suppress zeros toggle that removes any data items with a value of 0.
+- Suppress zeros toggle that removes any data items with a value of 0.
 This streamlines your waterfall charts, making positive and negative data items more prominent.

-- the First item as total toggle that changes the first column on your chart to be the same color as a total.
+- First item as total toggle that changes the first column on your chart to be the same color as a total.
 If the starting data item on your waterfall chart is a total, this can be useful to aid understanding.

 Waterfall charts only use the first column of a view and display the view's rows as columns on the chart.
 To ensure synchronization with your page when building the view for your chart, you can: